 Remember – you are the parent; they are the child.
 Your job is to protect them while also teaching them how to stand on their own two feet.
 Teach your student to think and act wisely – and then pray, entrusting your teenagers’ care into the hands of their good heavenly Father.
 Sure, social media presents its challenges … but we serve the One “who is able to do immeasurably more than we could ask or imagine” – and He’s on our side!

-Written by Jonathan Klein, Senior High & Young Adult Pastor
+Written by Jonathan Klein, Lead Pastor of Innisfail Alliance Church

 - Book: “The Tech-Wise Family: Everyday Steps for Putting Technology in its Proper Place” by Andy Crouch